 A growing population of nearly half a million adults age 55 and older live in Central Indiana.
 This older adult population is not a monolithic group, but rather varies by age group, race, ethnicity, household composition, socioeonomic status and other characteristics.
 This section of the report presents key population trends and demographics highlighting the diverse nature of older adults in Central Indiana.
 Key findings include:

-- The older adult population is increasing at six times the rate of the younger population.
+The older adult population is increasing at over five times the rate of the younger population.

-- Older adults of color are three times more likely to experience poverty compared to White older adults.
+Older adults of color are almost three times more likely to experience poverty compared to White older adults.

 Race and Ethnicity